Gurriel hits 2 HRs, Astros beat Rockies, 9-8

 Jose Altuve had four hits and Gurriel and George Springer finished with three hits each to help the Astros win their fourth straight.

+Altuve had his first four-hit game since May 27 of last season.

+"It looked like he had a little bit of a magic wand," Rockies manager Bud Black said.

 Colorado led 8-5 entering the seventh, but Houston rallied to go ahead.
-Gurriel’s two-run homer off of reliever Jake McGee (0-1) capped a four-run inning that was started by three straight doubles.
+Gurriel's two-run homer off of reliever Jake McGee (0-1) capped a four-run inning that was started by three straight doubles off of reliever Bryan Shaw.

+"They were good pitches, good pitches away on the black.
+One was about thigh high, one was about knee high and obviously the one to Altuve was a slider that was off the plate and almost in the dirt," Shaw said.
+"They were three good pitches and they put good swings on them."

 Will Harris (3-1) worked out of a bases-loaded jam in the sixth to get the win and Roberto Osuna pitched the ninth for his 18th save.